nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 Remember the epoch takes up to 1h.
 It's important to run your node right after bonding so it responds positively on our API ping tests.
 Otherwise it may be blacklisted.

-You may want to diconnect the network requester and let it run as a gatewy alone for some time to regain better routing score.
+You may want to disconnect the network requester and let it run as a gatewy alone for some time to regain better routing score.

-If it won't help, simply unbond, delete the config and initialize a new one.
+If it won't help, simply un-bond, delete the config and initialize a new one.

 ## Validators